 In April 1979, Mi-Sex signed a recording contract with CBS Records and one month later they recorded their debut album Graffiti Crimes at EMI’s 301 Studios in Sydney.

-In January 1980, Mi-Sex re-entered the studio to record tracks for their second album, Space Race.
+In January 1980, Mi-Sex re-entered the studio to record their second album, Space Race.

 The first single from the album, People, went Top 10 within six weeks of release.
-Shortly after, the (by now) hugely popular band embarked on a five-week tour of America.
+Shortly after, the band embarked on a five-week tour of America.